Everything you need to know about the twelve Paralympic Flames

 Click on a district in order to get information.

-The Paralympic movement was born in 1948 in Stoke Mandeville in the UK.
+The Paralympic movement was born in 1948 in Stoke Mandeville, central UK.
 The aim was to speed up the recovery of paraplegic patients through sport.
 Initially reserved for British athletes, competitions gradually opened up until the first Paralympic Games were held in Rome in 1960.

-Since 1988 and the first Paralympic Torch Relay, the torch lighting ceremony has taken place in Stoke Mandeville.
+Since 1988 and the first Paralympic Torch Relay, the lighting of the flame has taken place in Stoke Mandeville.

-This will also be the case on August 25th when the Paris Paralympic Games torch will be lit in this symbolic location.
-Once the flame arrives in Calais via the Channel Tunnel, other torches will be lit simultaneously throughout France, converging on Paris on Wednesday, August 28th.
-The torch relay will also be part of the Liberation of Paris's 80th anniversary commemoration, on August 25th, 2024.
+This will be the case once again on August 25, when the Paris Paralympic Games torch will be lit in this symbolic location.
+Once the flame arrives in Calais via the Channel Tunnel, other torches will be lit simultaneously throughout France, converging on Paris on Wednesday August 28.
+The torch relay will be part of the commemoration of the 80th anniversary of the Liberation of Paris, on August 25, 2024.

-The celebrations will then continue for another two weeks until the Paralympic Games Closing Ceremony on September 8th, 2024.
+After this second highlight, the celebrations will continue for another two weeks of intense competition until the Paralympic Games Closing Ceremony on September 8, 2024.

-"The Paralympic Torch Relay is a symbolic moment for para-sports, " says Mona Francis, European para-triathlon champion and relay captain alongside Dimitri Pavadé, silver medalist at the Tokyo Paralympic Games in the long jump.
+"The Paralympic Torch Relay is a symbolic moment for highlighting para-sport," says Mona Francis, European para-triathlon champion and relay captain alongside Dimitri Pavadé, silver medallist at the Tokyo Paralympic Games in the long jump.

 "The Paralympic Torch Relay will mobilize the whole of France in the run-up to the Paralympic Games!
-The torchbearers will rekindle the festive spirit ahead of the competition.
-I've always been impressed by para-athletes.
-The competition level promises to be exceptional," says Florent Manaudou, Olympic swimming champion and torch relay captain.
+The torchbearers will rekindle the spirit of festivities and celebrations in preparation for a new medal race that promises to be enthralling.
+I've always been impressed by the performance of para-athletes, and the level promises to be exceptional," says Florent Manaudou, Olympic swimming champion and captain of the torch relay.

 Get all the news on disruptions and opportunities related to the Games with the Paris Infos Jeux 2024 newsletter.

-To create the Olympic and Paralympic torch, French designer Mathieu Lehanneur, a former winner of the Grand Prix de la Création de la Ville de Paris, drew inspiration from three decisive elements: the perfect symmetry of its design, evokes equality; a ripple and lighting effect mirrors water; the purity of its shape and rounded edges are soothing.
+To create the Olympic and Paralympic torch, French designer Mathieu Lehanneur, a former winner of the Grand Prix de la Création de la Ville de Paris, drew inspiration from three decisive markers: Equality, found in its perfect symmetry; Water, evoked in it's texture and light; and Soothing, with the purity of its shape and rounded edges.

-As with both the Paris 2024 emblem and its mascots, the Olympic and Paralympic Games will share the same torch design, made of recycled steel in France.
+Along with the logo and mascots, the Olympic and Paralympic Games share a torch with the same design, made entirely from recycled steel and manufactured in France.

 In detail :